*Please note that this page is constantly evolving as I apply new information and update the page.

 Classes will resume on Tuesday, October 12th

-How to Join a Class
+How to Join a Zoom Class

 I am leaping into the current century, using a new scheduling/registration system for the independent MetroWest T’ai Chi classes.
 (Please note that for classes run by other organizations, you will not use this scheduling system.
 You will still register and pay through that organization.)
 This will make things easier and more efficient in the long run, however, there may be a bit of an adjustment period while people get used to the new way of registering for classes.
 To help you get acclimated, I am offering a few tips below.